manuGil/online-core/docs/source/raster-analysis.rst

 Raster overlay
 --------------

 During the vector exercise, you were already introduced to the concept of overlaying.
-In case you need to refresh your memory, check `Overlay Analysis`_.
+In case you need to refresh your memory, check |ltb| `Overlay Analysis`_.

-`Raster Overlay`_ operations can be classified into four groups: **Arithmetic, Boolean and Logical, Conditional,** and **Decision tables**.
+|ltb| `Raster Overlay`_ operations can be classified into four groups: **Arithmetic, Boolean and Logical, Conditional,** and **Decision tables**.
 All of these methods are cell by cell operations.

 .. important::